JumiElazul/cpp-lox/README.md

-# Geo Programming Language
+# cpp-lox

-Geo is a simple, dynamically-typed programming language written in C++—inspired by Robert Nystrom's Crafting Interpreters.
-It is basically the book's version of lox, but with some extra features.
-Geo uses a recursive descent parser to process code.
+cpp-lox is a dynamically-typed programming language written in C++, translated from java to cpp while following along with Robert Nystrom's Crafting Interpreters.

-Please note that the language is being actively worked on, and many things, including syntax are subject to change.

 ## Features

 #### Dynamic Typing
-Variables in Geo can hold values of any type and may change type over their lifetime.
+Variables in cpp-lox can hold values of any type and may change type over their lifetime.
 ```
 var i = 1;
 i = "hello";
 ```

 #### Arithmetic Operations
-Geo supports basic arithmetic operators (+, -, *, /, %).
+cpp-lox supports basic arithmetic operators (+, -, *, /, %).
 ```
 var sum = 10 + 20;
 var product = 5 * 4;